briandigital/bd4/portfolio/index.md

 layout: portfolio-index
 category: portfolio
 sidebar_link: true
-intro-text: "<strong>Brian Christiansen</strong> is an independent User Experience Designer with experience in both UX for sites and apps, and Instructional Design.
-His designs have been used by hundreds of thousands, and processed millions of dollars in revenue over the past decade.
-Now I'm sharing my expertise with remote and Boston-area teams as an independent designer."
+intro-text: "<strong>Brian Christiansen is an Independent UX Designer and Instructional Designer in Greater Boston</strong> available for local and remote opportunities.
+His designs have processed millions of dollars in revenue annually, and been used by by tens of thousands over the past decade.
+I'm now sharing my expertise with remote and Boston-area teams."
 ---

 ## Professional Summary